physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 ----------------------

-The executable 'glcellclient' can be launched with the following command-line parameters, the first of two of which are required:
+The executable 'glcellclient' can be launched with the following command-line parameters, of which these are required:

 -p port-number: where port-number is the numerically specified network port over which the corresponding GLcell element will talk to this